svenkatrav0408/ArgoCD-config/ArgoCD_document.md

 - **Simplicity**: Declarative configuration management
 - **Recovery**: Easy rollbacks and disaster recovery

-The combination of Git as the single source of truth and ArgoCD as the deployment controller creates a robust, auditable, and maintainable deployment pipeline that scales with modern application architectures.
+The combination of Git as the single source of truth and ArgoCD as the deployment controller creates a robust, auditable, and maintainable deployment pipeline that scales with modern application archi[...]

 ---